microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 | ERROR_MEM_INVALID_SEQ | 0x09     | An invalid sequence was provided to unlock the memory.
 | ERROR_CRC_FAILED      | 0x0A     | The memory that was loaded did not match the CRC value.
 | ERROR_WRITE_VERIFY    | 0x0B     | The memory written to the row does not match the internal copy of the data.

+## Implementation Notes

+While this example is more flexible and configurable than a standalone I/O expander ASIC, there are 2 main downsides to this solution: power consumption and software reliability.
+The ASICs are highly optimized to consume minimal power, even when active.
+In addition, there is a chance for software bugs or glitches to occur, which would cause a malfunction of this device.

 ## Summary
 This code example demonstrated using the PIC16F15244 family of devices to create a highly configurable I/O expander which can be used to create feature rich systems and designs easily.